kaisenlinux/python3-cpuinfo/README.md

 CPU Support
 -----
 * X86 32bit and 64bit
-* Some ARM, PPC and S390X CPUs
+* Some ARM, PPC, S390X and MIPS CPUs

 These approaches are used for getting info: